-Confidence and precision levels are typically determined by specific regulatory or program administrator requirements.
-In most jurisdictions, evaluation samples should be designed to estimate operating hours and load profiles with a sampling precision of $\pm 10\%$ at the 90% confidence interval.
+Evaluators will determine the required targets for confidence and precision levels, subject to specific regulatory or program administrator requirements.
+In most jurisdictions, the generally accepted confidence levels should be designed to estimate operating hours and load profiles with a sampling precision of 10% at the 90% confidence interval.

 In addition to sampling errors, errors in measurement and modeling can also occur.
-In general, these measurement errors are lower than the sampling error; thus, sample sizes are commonly designed to meet sampling precision levels alone.
+In general, these errors are lower than the sampling error; thus, sample sizes are commonly designed to meet sampling precision levels alone.

-Sample sizes for achieving the required precision should be determined by estimating the coefficient of variation.
-These generally range from 0.5 to 1.06 for compressed-air measures, with lower values for more homogeneous populations.
+Sample sizes for achieving this precision level should be determined by estimating the coefficient of variation, calculated as the standard deviation divided by the mean.
+These generally range from 0.5 to 1.06 for compressed-air measures, and the more homogeneous the population, the lower the likely coefficient of variation.
+After the study is completed, it should be recalculated to determine the actual sampling error of the metered sample.
+See Chapter 11: Sample Design for further guidance.